Last updated on February 28th, 2022 at 01:19 pm

 Opening times: 8:00 – 23:00

 With thousands of notes plastered over almost every surface in the cafe, the Note Coffee is at a prime location just across from Hoam Kiem Lake and a cute place to chill.
 With good WiFi and outlet, it’s also a place where you can work.

 There are notes on each table for you to leave your own one, and I had fun looking at what other people wrote.
 I left a list of food recommendations there, but it’s likely to be covered up already!

 The only drawback of this place is that the notes aren’t exactly the cleanest, so if that’s something that bothers you, you might not want to visit.

 Address: 64 Lương Văn Can, Hàng Trống, Hoàn Kiếm, Hà Nội

 Opening times: 6:30 – 23:00

 It’s not truly a post on cafe and tea houses if I don’t include some bubble tea places.
 Unlike the ones in Hong Kong, their Vietnamese counterparts have plenty of seatings and WiFi too!
 Royal Tea is one of my favourite in Hong Kong but they only have one store there, whereas Hanoi has a few dozens.
 Their cheese cap tea is the best and I naturally stopped by one to have some!

 You can find a list of their addresses here.

-Like Con Ca Phe, ShareTea has their own sets of decoration across all the shops and their balcony are the cutest!
+Like Con Ca Phe, ShareTea has its own sets of decorations across all the shops and their balcony are the cutest!
 I saw one across from St Joseph’s Cathedral and for once I actually make it back there to do some work as I had promised myself!